 These programs result in receiving a certificate, not a degree, and are intended to supplement rather than replace an academic degree.
-With the growing demand for focused, specialized knowledge in a particular nursing or health-related area, completion of a certificate can assist professionals in furthering their qualifications in ways potentially not offered through a degree program.
+With the growing demand for focused, specialized knowledge in a particular health-related area, completion of a certificate can assist professionals in furthering their qualifications in ways potentially not offered through a degree program.
 Certificate programs can generally be completed in less time than an academic degree program, but individual requirements vary.
 UMSN certificate options include the following:

-- Clinical Research Management Certificate (online, beginning July 2013)
+- Clinical Research Management Certificate

-- Post-Master's Options
+- Post-Master's Certificate Options

 With a wide variety of specialty areas to choose from, each admitted student will work with a faculty advisor to tailor a certificate program to their specific area of interest.
-Set yourself apart and consider a Post-Masters' certificate to advance your nursing career.
+Set yourself apart and consider a post-masters' certificate to advance your nursing career.